treble-snake/playground/README.md

   .orUse(42)
   // function to generate new value if current is empty .orCompute(() => { return produceSomeValue(42); })
-  // function to get new optional
-  .orFlatCompute(() => AsyncOptional.with(getAnotherData()))
+  // function to get new optional if current value is empty .orFlatCompute(() => AsyncOptional.with(getAnotherData()))
-  // takes property with name `foo` from current data .take('foo')
+  // take property with name `foo` from current data .take('foo')
   // change the value somehow
   .map(value => value + getDiff(value))